jrwellshpc/slurm_power_saving/README.md

 Final Steps:
 1. Find a place to put your suspend, node_shutdown, resume, and node_startup scripts.
 Mine are in /opt/system/slurm/etc. Please note how I am using eth-tool to ensure the g bit is set on the network adapter before shutdown, so that wake-on-lan works.
+2. Ensure those .sh files are executable.
+Github seems to mess this up.
-2. Edit slurm.conf.
+3. Edit slurm.conf.
 Be sure to change your SuspendProgram and ResumeProgram locations to where you put your scripts.
-3. Run "scontrol reconfigure" to make the changes permanent.
+4. Run "scontrol reconfigure" to make the changes permanent.
-4. Wait.
+5. Wait.
 Remember.
 Wait.
-5. See if your idle nodes become idle~ in sinfo.
+6. See if your idle nodes become idle~ in sinfo.
-6. Run a job on those to bring them back.
+7. Run a job on those to bring them back.
-7. See if they return to idle~ when they are idle once more.
+8. See if they return to idle~ when they are idle once more.

 It may be useful to remember the sinfo codes:
 \*  The node is presently not responding and will not be allocated any new work.
 If the node remains non-responsive, it will be placed in the DOWN state (except in the case of COMPLETING, DRAINED, DRAINING, FAIL, FAILING nodes).